NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

     1. In Visual Studio, choose **File > New > Project**, expand the **Visual C# > Windows** node, select the "Class Library" template, name the project AppLogger, and click **OK**.
     1. Right-click on the resulting project file and select **Build** to make sure the project was created properly.
 The DLL is found within the Debug folder (or Release if you build that configuration instead).

-    Within a real NuGet package, of course, you'll implement many useful features upon which others can build applications.
+    Within a real NuGet package, of course, you implement many useful features upon which others can build applications.
 For this walkthrough, however, you won't write any additional code because a class library from the template is sufficient to create a package.

 ## Create the .nuspec package manifest file